jckarter/clay/doc/language-reference.md

     // Example
     // XXX

-Extra syntactic sugar is provided for higher-order functions that take [lambda expressions] as arguments.
+Extra syntactic sugar is provided for higher-order functions that take [lambda expressions](#lambdaexpressions) as arguments.
 One or more lambda literals may be expressed after the main argument list and a `:` token, separated by `::` tokens.
 The lambdas are appended in order to the end of the argument list.

     // Example
     // XXX

-One or more of a call's arguments may be modified by a [dispatch operator], in which case the call is transformed into a dynamically-dispatched invocation on a variant type.
+One or more of a call's arguments may be modified by a [dispatch operator](#dispatchoperator), in which case the call is transformed into a dynamically-dispatched invocation on a variant type.

 #### <a name="indexoperator">Index operator</a>

     # Grammar
     IndexSuffix -> "[" ExprList "]"

-The index operator desugars into a call to the `index` [operator function].
+The index operator desugars into a call to the `index` [operator function](#operatorfunction).
 It is typically used to index into containers.
 The indexed object is used as the first argument, followed by the values from the bracketed [multiple value expression](#multiplevalueexpressions).

     // Example
     // XXX